Part 2

 Groves of acacia and wild apricot drew kudu and giraffes.

-As well as predators.
+As well as the predators who stalk them.

-With bewildered looks, Eku thought.
+Bewildered, Eku thought.

-When the Abantu passed an ideal rise with layered limestone slabs and several large mopane with rounded canopies for shade, Eku got a good look at the region’s ruling pride, unusually large in number, the adults lounging under the trees, cubs chasing each other across the rocks.
+When the Abantu passed an ideal rise with layered limestone slabs topped by mopane with rounded canopies, Eku got a good look at the region’s ruling pride, unusually large in number.

-The lions instinctively retreated at the abrasive noise and coordinated movement of so many; though, a single lioness paused to cast a wary glance back, as though already aware that usurpers had entered their kingdom.
+When the two maned lions abruptly turned to trot away, the females immediately followed; though, a single lioness paused and glanced back, as though already aware that usurpers had entered their kingdom.

 The change of cycles was upon them.